 Who is Redfin?

 So what started happening in the markets that Redfin was in?
-Well…buyers would use their slick real estate website to search for properties, but when they found one that they were interested in seeing, they would call a “regular commissioned” real estate agent to show the property.
+Well . . . that’s an interesting question.
+What started happening was that buyers would use Redfin’s slick real-estate website to search for properties, but when they found one that they were interested in seeing, they would call a “regular commissioned” real-estate agent to show the property.
 When the time came time to write the contract, they would use Redfin and get their rebate.
 Needless to say, this didn’t go over very well with many agents and brokers.
-Understanding this, they have managed to pop up over 70 major U.S. cities.
+Understanding this, they have still managed to pop up in over 70 major U.S. cities.

 Can Redfin Do That?

-Are The Big Brokerages Ready?
+Are the Big Brokerages Ready?

-Whats Going to Happen?
+What’s Going to Happen?

 - Will Redfin buy the naming rights to the Superdome?

 - Will Redfin get any local agents to act as referral agents?

 - Will Redfin get rebates passed at the LREC level?